whompratt/claans_api/README.md

-# claans-rs
+# claans_api
-Claans 3.0 - A Rewrite in Rust
+A Rust based backend API for the Claan portal, used by Advancing Analytics.